pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 1. Only show **active** collaborations (status = 'active')
 2. By default, exclude collaborations created by the current user (controlled by the `excludeOwn` parameter)
+3. Always exclude collaborations the user has already swiped on (left or right)
-3. Apply additional filtering based on user preferences when enabled:
+4. Apply additional filtering based on user preferences when enabled:
    - Collaboration types (collab types)
    - Company tags and sectors
    - Twitter followers count (both user and company)
    - Token status and funding stages
    - Blockchain networks

+The filtering system uses a unified approach that combines all exclusion criteria:
+1. First, it retrieves the user's own collaborations by ID
+2. Then, it retrieves all collaborations the user has previously swiped on
+3. These lists are combined into a single exclusion list using Set operations to prevent duplicates
+4. This combined list is then used in a single database query to filter out all excluded collaborations efficiently

 The `excludeOwn` parameter controls whether a user's own collaborations are included in the search results.
 For the Discovery page, we exclude own collaborations by default (when `excludeOwn` is `undefined` or `true`), showing only other users' collaborations.
 For other views like personal profiles, we can include own collaborations by setting `excludeOwn` to `false`.

 ## API Endpoints